 - In a food processor, grind the 25 oreos until finely crushed.
 In a medium bowl, mix the crushed oreos, flour, corn starch, cocoa powder, baking soda, baking powder, cream of tartar, and salt then set aside.

-- In a stand mixer bowl, cream the softened butter, brown sugar, and powdered sugar until light and creamy.
+- In a stand mixer bowl, cream the softened butter, brown sugar, and granulated sugar until light and creamy.

 - Add in the egg and the oil and mix again until combined.
 Scrape the bowl when needed.